Beejay625/1social/README.md

 - **Account Health Scores** - Monitor wallet reputation and protocol standing
 - **Performance Alerts** - Automated alerts for anomalous onchain activity

-## Smart Contract

-### SocialMediaContract
-A comprehensive smart contract for onchain social media features, deployed and ready for interaction.

-**Contract Address:** `0x0000000000000000000000000000000000000000` (Placeholder - Update after deployment)

-**Note:** The contract address is currently a placeholder.
-After deploying the SocialMediaContract, update the address in `src/constants/contractAddress.ts` and this README.

-**Location:** `contracts/SocialMediaContract.sol`

-**Features:**
-- Create and manage social media posts
-- Add comments to posts
-- Add reactions (likes, loves, etc.) to posts
-- Update user profiles
-- Track reputation scores
-- Verify users
-- Query posts, comments, reactions, and profiles

-**Contract Interactions:** 20 interaction features available for interacting with the contract, all powered by Reown wallet.

 ### New Onchain Features (Reown Wallet Integrated)
 All features below are fully integrated with **Reown AppKit** for seamless wallet connectivity: